AnantharamanLab/METABOLIC/README.md

 ```

-   &emsp;&emsp;You can follow the install instruction of each program, or you could also
+   &emsp;&emsp;You can follow the install instructions of each program, or you could also
    &emsp;&emsp;install them via Conda and add them to your system path:
    &emsp;&emsp;Link: <https://anaconda.org>

-3. METABOLIC requires the KofamKOALA hmm and METABOLIC hmm database
+3. METABOLIC requires the KofamKOALA hmm and METABOLIC hmm databases
   [KofamKOALA website](https://www.genome.jp/tools/kofamkoala/)

    3.1.
 Download KofamKOALA hmm database files: